coralogix/telemetry-shippers/otel-ecs-fargate/README.md

                     "valueFrom": "/CX_OTEL/config.yaml"
                 }
             ],
+            "user": "0",
             "logConfiguration": {
                 "logDriver": "awsfirelens",
                 "options": {
-                    "Format": "json_lines",
-                    "Header": "Authorization Bearer <Coralogix PrivateKey>",
-                    "Host": "ingress.<Coralogix Domain>",
-                    "Name": "http",
+                    "Name": "OpenTelemetry"
-                    "Port": "443",
-                    "Retry_Limit": "10",
-                    "TLS": "On",
-                    "URI": "/logs/v1/singles",
-                    "compress": "gzip"
                 }
+            },
+            "systemControls": [],
+            "firelensConfiguration": {
+                "type": "fluentbit"
             }
         }
     ]
 ```

-In the example above, you'll need to set two instances each of `<Coralogix PrivateKey>` and `<Coralogix Domain>`.
-The logConfiguration section included in the example will forward OTEL logs to the Coralogix platform, as documented in our fluentbit log processing configuration instructions [here](../logs/fluent-bit/ecs-fargate/README.md).
+In the example above, you'll need to set `<Coralogix PrivateKey>` and `<Coralogix Domain>`.
+The logConfiguration section included in the example will forward OTEL logs to the Coralogix platform.
+Make sure you set all your existing containers' logConfiguration to the same.

-**NOTE:** If you wish to store your Coralogix Privatekey in Secret Manager, you can remove the `"Header"` from `"options"` and create one under `"secretOptions"` and reference the Secret's ARN.
-Create the secret as plaintext with the same format as above.
-You will also need to add the secretsmanager:GetSecretValue permission to your ecs Task Execution Role.

 ```
-"secretOptions": [
+"logConfiguration": {
+    "logDriver": "awsfirelens",
-    {
+    "options": {
-        "name": "Header",
-        "valueFrom": "arn:aws:secretsmanager:us-east-1:<redacted>:secret:<redacted>"
+        "Name": "OpenTelemetry"
     }
-]
+},
 ```

-If you don't want to have them submitted to the Coralogix platform, you can replace the logConfiguration with whichever logDriver configuration you would prefer.
+If you don't want to have logs submitted to the Coralogix platform, you can replace the logConfiguration with whichever logDriver configuration you would prefer.
 To submit to Cloudwatch, you can configure as so:

 ```
 "logConfiguration": {